skim0904/Sudoku/README.md

 ======

 This is a Sudoku app to solve the puzzle.

-To play this Sudoku, visit [http://kim-sudoku.herokuapp.com/](http://kim-sudoku.herokuapp.com/) On a device with keyboard hardware you can also use number keys, backspace key, and 4-direction array keys
+To play this Sudoku, visit [http://kim-sudoku.herokuapp.com/](http://kim-sudoku.herokuapp.com/)

+On a device with keyboard hardware you can also use number keys, backspace key, and 4-direction arrow keys

 ###1.
 Structure of the application
   - Home.html: the HTML page that has elements to be displayed, including template scripts.